facebook/pyre-check/docs/configuration.md

   --show-parse-errors   Display detailed information about parse errors --binary-version      Print the pyre.bin version to be used --search-path SEARCH_PATH
-                        Additional directories with modules and stubs to include in type environment --preserve-pythonpath
+                        Add an additional directory of modules and stubs to include in the type environment --preserve-pythonpath
                         Preserves the value of the PYTHONPATH environment variable